 - Storage and Insurance Costs: These may be included in management fees or charged separately.

-High fees can erode returns, especially in funds with moderate performance.
-Always review the fee structure in detail and calculate the net return after fees.
+High fees can erode profits quickly, especially in funds that deliver moderate performance.
+Always review the fee structure in detail and calculate what your net return actually looks like after everything is taken out.

 6. Expertise of Fund Managers